 Luckily, LG appears to be planning to steal some of its spotlight back.
 Here is everything we know so far about the second LG flagship of 2017, the LG V30.

 Google confirmed during its Google I/O 2017 developer conference that LG would be releasing a second flagship before the end of the year after it announced on stage that LG's next device would be compatible with Daydream VR.
-We know from Google that we will see a device before the year is out, and although it didn't mention an exact month or any names, it is likely this device will be the LG V30.
+Although it didn't mention an exact month or any names, it is highly likely this device will be the LG V30, especially given the more recent reports.

 LG V30: Design